ManuMyGit/CodingTutorials/microservices/eventdriven/kafka/README.md

 - Each partition consists of several segments.
 Each segment takes care of a certain group of offsets.
 - The last segment is called the active one, because data is writen in that segment.
 Once the segment is full, it is closed, a new one is created and that segment becomes the active one.
 Only one segment is active at a time.

-There are two settins linked to segments:
+There are two settings linked to segments:
 - log.segment.bytes: the maximum size of a single segment in bytes.
   - By default 1GB.
 - log.segment.ms: the time Kafka will wait before committing the segment if not full.